 Uphill travel is allowed only in designated areas.
 The southern edge of the approved area is the groomed portion of the Alpine ski run.
 The approved area stretches from there to the northern edge of the permitted area, as designated in the Uphill Travel Map.
 (Below)

 Uphill travelers are expected to stay completely to the edge of ski trails, yield to and avoid all mountain machinery and follow the Skiers Responsibility Code at all times.

-Brundage Mountain asks that uphill skiers respect the work of our grooming staff by following the designated routes, knowing the policy, and by skiing downhill via the same uphill route or skiing entirely off-piste.
+Brundage Mountain asks that uphill skiers respect the work of our grooming staff by following the designated routes, knowing the policy, leaving dogs at home, and by skiing downhill via the same uphill route or skiing entirely off-piste.
 As a courtesy and general practice, please avoid freshly groomed runs – skiing these runs damages our product and if skied at the wrong time can even create significant safety issues for guests the next day.